signalfx/signalfx-dotnet-tracing/docs/DEVELOPING.md

 ## Testing environment

 The [`dev/docker-compose.yaml`](../dev/docker-compose.yaml) contains configuration for running OTel Collector and Jaeger.
-It also configured to sends the traces to Splunk Observability Cloud.
+It also configured to send the traces to Splunk Observability Cloud.

 Before running `docker-compose` make sure to set `SPLUNK_AUTH_TOKEN` env var.
 You can do this by executing following command in Bash,